flowchain/wwRPC/README.md

 #### `rpc = new RPC(from, to)`

-Create a new wwwRPC instance.
+Create a new wwRPC instance.

 * **from** is the URI of the sender, for example ```ws://wot.city/object/2fc89af```
 * **to** is the URI of the receiver, for example ```ws://wot.city/object/2fc89af/send```